dnsvee/Java/Forth/README.md

 # Forth interpreter

 Attempt to create a Forth interpreter in Java.
 Some things work.
-Lots of functionality still missing.

 Forth is a programming language with very little syntax and simple semantics.
 Where other languages have functions or methods Forth has words.
 Words use arguments amd return values by reading and writing to a globally available stack.
 Words don't have argument lists and return statements like in other languages.